TheresaLui/SelfHelpContent_v2/articles/microsoft.visualstudio/visualstudio-pipelinestriggers.md

 ## **Recommended Steps**

-Your source code may be in an Azure Repos, GitHub, BitBucket, or SVN.
+Your source code may be in an Azure Repos, GitHub, BitBucket, or Subversion.
 You may be having trouble with CI, PR, CD, or pipeline-to-pipeline triggers.
 Select the appropriate problem and the repository type below:

 Follow through all the steps before you create a support ticket.
 If you do need to create a ticket after completing the diagnostic steps, provide information about the path you took and results of the steps you ran in your ticket to expedite the resolution of your problem.